realAndi/SubRedditStoriesFinder/README.md

   Use AI to make post revisions and determine if to was written by a male or female.
   Different solution for title cards.
 ```

+## Disclaimer: AWS Poly Required for Text-to-Speech (TTS) and Captions

+Please note that the usage of AWS Poly is required for the Text-to-Speech (TTS) functionality and generating captions in this project.
+AWS Poly is a service provided by Amazon Web Services that converts text into lifelike speech.

+To use the TTS and captions features, you will need to have an AWS account and set up the AWS CLI (Command Line Interface) on your machine.
+Additionally, you will need to configure your AWS credentials and ensure that you have the necessary permissions to access the AWS Poly service.

+Please refer to the AWS documentation for more information on how to set up and configure AWS Poly for your project.

 # Installation